Funny Aneurysm Moment / Family Guy

 - "Road to the Multiverse" ended with Human Brian getting hit by a car and killed.
 This happens to the main universe Brian in "Life of Brian", killing him off for all but two episodes... and even those were retconned.

-- In "He's Bla-ack", Peter pretends to be a cop pulling Cleveland so he can see him.
-He goes a little far on the brutality, even saying "He's trying to grab my gun."
-This is less funny after the shooting of Michael Brown, who allegedly tried to grab Officer Darren Wilson's gun.
-This ultimately sparked the Ferguson Riots of 2014.
+- In "Stuck Together, Torn Apart" when Joe is showcasing the police van's technologies.
+The robotic arms simply cuffs Peter, but when Cleveland steps in, he gets beaten by clubs and a gun is planted besides him.
+A similar incident occurs in "He's Bla-ack", when Peter pretends to be a cop pulling Cleveland so he can see the latter.
+Peter goes a little far on the brutality, even saying "He's trying to grab my gun."
+These scenes would become less funny following the shooting of Michael Brown, who allegedly tried to grab Officer Darren Wilson's gun.

 - "Screwed the Pooch" features a cutaway of an irate Brian mocking at a crying baby.
 Then comes the news of an owner of a diner screaming at a baby for crying.